WheteThunger/MonumentAddons/README.md

   "CCTV.SetDirection.Success": "Updated CCTV direction at <color=orange>{0}</color> matching monument(s) and saved to data file."
 }
 ```

+## How underwater labs work

+Since underwater labs are procedurally generated, this plugin does not spawn entities relative to the monuments themselves.
+Instead, entities are spawned relative to specific rooms.
+For example, if you spawn an entity in a moonpool room, the entity will also be spawned at all moonpool rooms in the same lab and other labs.

+Note that some rooms have multiple possible vanilla configurations, so multiple instances of the same room might have slightly different placement of vanilla objects.
+This plugin does not currently differentiate between these room-specific configurations, so after spawning something into a lab room, be sure to inspect other instances of that room to make sure the entity placement makes sense for all of them.

 ## Instructions for plugin integrations